Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/TranslatorBundle/README.md

 When migrating your current project you can easily import the existing translation files.

 Without parameters, all translations, locales from the current `main` project will be included.
-If you have already existing translations in the stasher with the same combination of 'domain', 'keyword', 'locale', non of them will be overwritten
+If you have already existing translations in the database with the same combination of 'domain', 'keyword', 'locale', non of them will be overwritten

 ```
 app/console kuma:translator:import